-CNC cut frame, 3D print, Arduino microcontrollers, Stepper motor, Raspberry Pi processor connected to the web, rock and stick, oil pan and mirror.
+CNC cut frame, 3D print, Arduino microcontrollers, Stepper motor, Raspberry Pi processor connected to the web, rock and stick, oil pan, and mirror.

 Ken Rinaldo; concept, construction electronics

-TradeMark Gunderson raspberry pie interfacing to web
+TradeMark Gunderson Raspberry Pi interfacing to web

-Ty Pavia illustrator files
+Ty Pavia illustrator cut files for CNC

-Nate Gorgon CNC milling
+Nate Gorgon CNC milling of the frame

 Amy Youngs video capture